-But the venue’s door will also open for Monster Jam, WWE, collegiate tournaments, guided tours, private events and concerts.
-Garth Brooks performed the stadium’s first concert on Oct.
-12. Kenny Chesney and Taylor Swift are scheduled to perform in 2018.
+But the venue's door has also opened for Monster Jam, WWE, College Football playoffs, guided tours, private events and concerts.
+Garth Brooks performed the stadium's first concert on Oct.
+12, 2017.
+Kenny Chesney, Beyonce and Jay-Z performed there in 2018.

 2. The $1.5 billion stadium has some incredibly fancy technology involved.

-First to mind is the 14-acre retractable roof, which is expected to take nine to 12 minutes to open or close.
-The roof, which has eight moving panels that weigh about 500 tons each, delayed the stadium’s opening three times.
+First to mind is the 14-acre retractable roof, which has eight moving panels that weigh about 500 tons each, delayed the stadium's opening three times.
 The venue is also home to the largest video board in U.S. sports: a 63,800-square-foot, halo-shaped screen that measures 58 feet tall and 1,100 feet around.

-3. Outside food and drink isn’t allowed (nor was it at the Georgia Dome), but the concession prices will be affordable.
+3. Outside food and drink isn't allowed (nor was it at the Georgia Dome), but the concession prices are affordable.

-The core concessions “fan-first menu,” which includes typical fan favorites like waffle fries, nachos or a basket of chicken tenders with fries, will all range from $2 to $6.
+The core concessions "fan-first menu," which includes typical fan favorites like waffle fries, nachos or a basket of chicken tenders with fries, ranges from $2 to $6.
 Beyond that, specialty items — such as a brat burger ($10), burnt end nachos ($10) and a portobello mushroom burger ($6) — will also be available.
-Announced restaurant partners include Fox Bros.
+Restaurant partners include Fox Bros.
 Bar-B-Q, The Varsity and Sublime Doughnuts, along with multiple bars offering specialty cocktails (some for $12) and beer on tap.

 Each guest is allowed to bring in a small clutch and one large, clear bag, such as a plastic tote that doesn't exceed 12 inches by 6 inches by 12 inches, or a one-gallon clear plastic freezer bag.
 If someone has an item that isn't allowed in the stadium, four bag valet locations will be available for a fee near the entry gates.
 See more about what you can and can't take into the stadium.